tari-project/rfcs/src/RFC-0131_Mining.md

 the block hash due to a historical convention.
 The Bitcoin white paper describes the block hash target as containing "a certain number of leading zeros" (paraphrased).
 This is obviously a big-endian representation.
 If we used little-endian, our block hashes would have trailing zeroes.
-So we use the big-endian form to satisfy the expected in block explorers and such that block hashes should always start with a series of zeroes.
+So we use the big-endian form to satisfy the expectation in block explorers and elsewhere that block hashes should always start with a series of zeroes.

+#### C29
+Using C29 with Tari, the following consensus is enforced:

+- The little-endian difficulty MUST be equal to or greater than the target for that block as determined by the LWMA for Tari.
+- The LWMA MUST use a target time of 800 seconds.
+- MUST set the header field PoW:pow_algo as 3 for a C29 block
+- MUST encode the following data into the Pow:Pow_data field:
+  - Cuckaroo 29 Pow data bits

 # Stabilisation note